 - What is Bitcoin?

-Bitcoin is a digital currency that can be traded for a number of other currencies, and is unregulated by any central authority.
+Bitcoin is a digital currency that can be traded for some other currencies and is unregulated by any central authority.
 The Bitcoin trade and exchange processes are decentralized, with minimal transaction fees and transparent accounting standards.

 - How is Bitcoin money created?

-There are no formal regulation authorities for Bitcoin monetary exchanges.
+There are no formal regulation authorities for Bitcoin’s monetary exchanges.
 Bitcoin money is created through a mining process, where people use specialized Bitcoin mining hardware and software to verify Bitcoin transactions by others.
 The third-party verification helps ensure the security of the transactions.
-If the software verifies a group of transactions, called a block chain, that user gets a reward of new Bitcoins for their work.
-A more detailed explaination of the process is available at CNBC's website.
+If the software verifies a group of transactions, called a blockchain, that user gets a reward of new Bitcoins for their work.
+A more detailed explanation of the process is available on CNBC’s website.
 In addition to mining, users can get the currency by accepting it as a form of payment for goods or services or by buying it on an exchange.